 The Company reported as an Investment Entity for the month ended January 31, 2018.
-For the five months ended June 30, 2018, the Company did not report as an Investment Entity and instead consolidated the accounts of MTV and Beretta which were both previously reported at fair value with changes in fair value reported in the Consolidated Statements of Operations and Comprehensive Loss as Loss on portfolio investments.
+For the eight months ended September 30, 2018, the Company did not report as an Investment Entity and instead consolidated the accounts of MTV and Beretta which were both previously reported at fair value with changes in fair value reported in the Consolidated Statements of Operations and Comprehensive Loss as Loss (gain) on portfolio investments.